Mandaeans: Modern Iraq and Iran

-The 2003 Iraq War brought more troubles to the Mandaeans, as the security situation deteriorated.
+According to local sources, their population until 2003 was 75,000.
+The 2003 American invasion of Iraq and the war that followed brought more troubles to Mandaeans, as the security situation deteriorated.
 Many members of the Mandaean community, who were known as goldsmiths, were targeted by criminal gangs for ransoms.
-The rise of Islamic extremism forced thousands to flee the country, after they were given the choice of conversion or death.
+The rise of ISIS forced thousands to flee the country, after they were given the choice of conversion or death.
 It is estimated that around 90% of Iraqi Mandaeans were either killed or have fled after the U.S. led invasion.

 The Mandaeans of Iran lived chiefly in Ahvaz, Iranian Khuzestan, but have moved as a result of the Iran–Iraq War to other cities such as Tehran, Karaj and Shiraz.
 The Mandaeans, who were traditionally considered as People of the Book (members of a protected religion under Islamic rule), lost this status after the Iranian Revolution.
-However, despite this, Iranian Mandaeans still maintain successful businesses and factories in areas such as Ahwaz.
+However, despite this, Mandaeans still maintain successful businesses and factories in areas such as Ahwaz.
 In April 1996, the cause of the Mandaeans' religious status in the Islamic Republic was raised.
 The parliament came to the conclusion that Mandaeans were included in the protected status of People of the Book alongside Christians, Jews and Zoroastrians and specified that, from a legal viewpoint, there is no prohibition against Muslims associating with Mandaeans, whom the parliament identified as being the Sabians mentioned explicitly in the Quran.
 That same year, Ayatollah Sajjadi of Al-Zahra University in Qom posed three questions regarding the Mandaeans' beliefs and seemed satisfied with the answers.
-These rulings, however did not lead to Mandaeans regaining their more officially recognized status as People of the Book.
-In 2009, Iran's Supreme Leader Ayatollah Ali Khamenei issued a fatwā recognizing the Mandaeans as the People of the Book.
+These rulings, however, did not lead to Mandaeans regaining their more officially recognized status as People of the Book.
+In 2009, Iran's Supreme Leader Ayatollah Ali Khamenei issued a fatwā recognizing the Mandaeans as People of the Book.